notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- [[Herkman24LfinnPopulistLoss|Herkman24: The Loss of the Populist Radical Right in the 2024 European Parliament Elections in Finland]]
 - Denmark, kinda
 	- [[Ponnuru25learnDemsDKborder|Ponnuru25: What Democrats can learn from Denmark’s left-leaning border hawks]]
+- ? is the UK a success story?
+BREXITEERs wiped out but [[Razzaque25trumperBelievePsych|was it just COVID]]?
 # Potential Partners
 - UW Center for an informed public
 	- [Center for an Informed Public](https://www.cip.uw.edu/2024/10/31/misinformation-why-people-spread-rumors/)